How to Speak to Someone Who Doesn't Know English: A Practical Guide for Workplace Communication

 Leverage Technology for Consistent Communication

-• Type in the name of the person, location, department, or group you’d like to text as well as the message.
+- Choose the person, location, department, or group to message.

-• Click on the three dots at the bottom of the message and select “Translate Message.”
+- To view the original version, click the three dots at the bottom of the message and select “See original message.”

 Ready to transform your workplace communication?
 Try Yourco for free today or schedule a demo and see the difference the right workplace communication solution can make in your company.